ByteriX/BxInputController/README.md

 - [x] Two style inputting: from keyboard or from selector
 - [x] Easy to use current solution and make a custom
 - [x] SOLID decision: easy binding View with data models
+- [x] UI creating from Interface Builder.
+Supporting xib and storyboards.

 ## Requirements